-Many Latter-day Saints (Mormons) have an interest in food and nutrition, because the Lord, on February 27, 1833, revealed principles of good health to Joseph Smith.
+Many members of The Church of Jesus Christ of Latter-day Saints (Mormons, LDS people) have an interest in food and nutrition, because the Lord, on February 27, 1833, revealed principles of good health to Joseph Smith.
 These principles are described in Section 89 of the Doctrine and Covenants.

 Many Latter-day Saints are fond of cooking with wheat.

 - Baking Powder is the Secret

 - Whole Wheat Baking Powder Biscuits